Densities on Dedekind domains, completions and Haar measure: Eulerian sets

-In general, the inverse image of an Eulerian set by a polynomial map is not Eulerian: for a trivial example, consider $f(x)=x(x-1)$ and note that $\{0\}$ is Eulerian, but $f^{-1}(\{0\})$ is not (since it contains two points in $D$ and infinitely many in $\da$, because the latter is a product of the rings $\dap$).
+\begin{rmk} In general, the inverse image of an Eulerian set by a polynomial map is not Eulerian: for a trivial example, consider $f(x)=x(x-1)$ and note that the set $\{0\}$ is Eulerian, but $f^{-1}(\{0\})$ is not (since it contains two points in $D$ and infinitely many in $\da$, because the latter is a product of the rings $\dap$).
+Thus the condition on $\xa$ in Proposition \ref{p:plyneulr}.(b) is somehow necessary. \end{rmk}